adulau/hack-lu-2019/talks/index.md

 Eva Szilagyi is managing partner and CEO of Alzette Information Security, a consulting company based in Luxembourg.
 She has more than eight years of professional experience in penetration testing, security source code review, vulnerability management, digital forensics, IT auditing, telecommunication networks, and security research.

 Eva has master's degrees in electrical engineering and in networks and telecommunication.
 She holds several IT security certifications such as GSEC, GICSP, GMON, GSSP-JAVA, GWAPT, GMOB, CCSK, eWPT, and eJPT.
 Eva speaks on a regular basis at international conferences like BruCON, Hack.lu, Nuit du Hack, Hacktivity, Black Alps, BSides Munich, BSidesBUD, Pass the SALT, Security Session and she is a member of the organizer team of BSides Luxembourg.

+## <a name="Snarf+it%21+Firmware+extraction+and+analysis+with+open+source+tools."></a>Snarf it!
+Firmware extraction and analysis with open source tools.
+by Pauline

+At the core of every IoT device is its firmware.
+Detailed security assessment of devices starts with obtaining a copy of the firmware.
+The firmware can then be statically analysed or dynamically.
+Several techniques exist for firmware extraction.
+This workshop takes participants through a low level firmware extraction process which is easy to perform and doesn’t require expensive hardware.

+We shall present how do it using a cheap USB to serial adapter.
+The workshop will be going through the process with the following steps :
+1. Examining the hardware and find a serial port
+2. If there is not serial port available, chase the working combinaison of pins to reveal the serial port
+3. Setting up of your minicom working environment
+4. Extracting the firmware
+5. Analyze

+### Bio: <a name="Pauline"></a>Pauline

+Being a professional analyst and linguist, hardware hacking is a way to escape and investigate low level stuff.

 ## <a name="AppSec+101%3A+Understanding+and+exploiting+buffer+overflows"></a>AppSec 101: Understanding and exploiting buffer overflows